chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

    98b2f3f..206546b  master -> master
 ```

-**About Hashes**: without going into the computer science behind it, `git` creates a unique value called a `hash` for every change that gets committed.
+**About Hashes**: without going into the computer science behind it, Git creates a unique value called a `hash` for every change that gets committed.
 Because hashes are unique values, they allow you to:

 * pick specific commits to examine OR
 * specific commits to revert back to, if you find you need to undo a change to your repository.

-The seven digit numbers you see in `git` and on GitHub (e.g., `206546b`) identify a specific change and are a short form for a longer hash number.
+The seven digit numbers you see in Git and on GitHub (e.g., `206546b`) identify a specific change and are a short form for a longer hash number.

 Let's again use `git status` to look at the results of our work: